joshuajtward/cypress-tools/README.md

 - Test the content of an element:
   `cy.test_content('some-data-testid', 'any text you want')`

-- Type into the nth element (the 2nd in this example) with that `data-testid`:
+- Test the content of the nth element (the 2nd in this example) with that `data-testid`:
   `cy.test_content('some-data-testid', 'any text you want', 2)`-

 ### `test_css`